Vishelbachen/Ceyona/architecture.md

   - EMOTIONAL → skipped
   - default GENERAL (FAST primary, no fallback) → skipped

-These two systems do NOT duplicate each other.
+These two systems serve distinct roles and do NOT duplicate each other:
+- Safety Layer → input signal logging (observability only)
+- safety_agent → post-reasoning blocking authority (enforcement)

 ---